Chart Color Schemes

 In terms of cultural diversity, Charlemont records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Charlemont's population showed cultural diversity, with 19.3% born overseas and 17.6% speaking a language other than English at home.
-Christianity was the predominant religion, comprising 39.2%.
-Notably, Charlemont had an overrepresentation of 'Other' religions at 2.6%, compared to Rest of Vic's 0.8%.
+Charlemont's cultural diversity was above average, with 19.3% of its population born overseas and 17.6% speaking a language other than English at home.
+Christianity was the predominant religion in Charlemont, making up 39.2% of its population.
+The most significant overrepresentation was seen in the 'Other' category, comprising 2.6% of the population compared to Regional Vic's 0.8%.

 Frequently Asked Questions - Diversity